Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsVisDisplayMode`: Label next to dropdown list for selecting how the scene is displayed
 - `settingsVisModeClassification`: Option in display mode dropdown list where the colour of scene objects is determined by the objects classification
 - `settingsVisModeColour`: Option in display mode dropdown list where scene objects are shown in their true colour
+- `settingsVisModeDisplacement`: Option in display mode dropdown list where scene objects are shown with colour to indicate displacement range
 - `settingsVisModeIntensity`: ?
 - `settingsVisMinIntensity`: ?
 - `settingsVisMaxIntensity`: ?